Thomas Jefferson Vance Owen

 Thomas Jefferson Vance Owen (April 5, 1801 – October 15, 1835) was an American settler who was the first president of the Board of Trustees of the Town of Chicago.

 Owen was born in Kentucky and emigrated to Kaskaskia, Illinois, with his father in 1809.
 He had served several offices in Randolph County, Illinois, during the 1820s.
 He was elected to serve in the 7th Illinois General Assembly for Randolph County in August 1830 and took office on December 6 in the Illinois House of Representatives.

 Alexander Wolcott Jr., the Indian agent at Chicago, died in October 1830.
 Owen was appointed to take his place by the United States Senate on February 4, 1831, being chosen over local residents Gurdon Saltonstall Hubbard and John H. Kinzie.
 Owen arrived in Chicago without having a house; the building intended to house the agent had become the property of Kinzie after Wolcott's death for having been included in James Thompson's plat of Chicago and Wolcott's subsequent inaction to stop it from falling into private hands.
+His deputy from 1831 to 1833 was Gholson Kercheval, who was also his brother-in-law.
 As Indian Commissioner, Owen was a supporter the effort to relocate natives to areas west of the Mississippi.

 In Chicago, Owen backed the establishment of Cook County, Illinois by the legislature, was a backer of the effort to establish schools, and was a promoter of railroad construction.
 Once Cook County was established in 1831, Owen served as its first school commissioner.

 Under the leadership of Owen, a meeting was held where Chicago officially voted to incorporate as a town on August 5, 1833, with 12 votes for and one against, the lone dissenter living outside of Chicago.
 The Town of Chicago held the first election of its Board of Trustees on August 10.
 Those elected were Owen, George W. Dole, Madore B. Beaubien, John Miller, and E. S. Kimberly.
 The trustees first met on August 12, where Owen was selected as the president of the Board.